VDA5050/VDA5050/VDA5050_EN.md

 ## 7.1 Symbols of the tables and meaning of formatting

-The table contains the name of the identifier, its unit, its data type, and a description, if any.
+The object structure tables contain the name of the identifier, its unit, its data type, and a description, if any.

 Identification | Description
 ---|---